Jeff Kirk Named Executive Vice President of Applied AI at Robots & Pencils

 Robots & Pencils: Measuring What Matters in an AI-Driven World

 We help clients extend traditional measurement approaches to fit an AI-first world.
-That means combining DORA and SPACE metrics with functional traceability—linking code to requirements, outcomes to epics, and user stories to business results.
+That means combining DORA and SPACE metrics with functional traceability, such as linking code to requirements, outcomes to epics, and user stories to business results.

 Our secure, AWS-native platforms are already instrumented for this kind of visibility.
 And our teams are actively designing multi-domain models that give leaders better answers to the questions they care about most.